gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson06.rst

     orders = []

-| Add an import line for the messsagebox that is needed if no customer name is entered.
+| Add the add_order function to add an order to the orders list.

 .. code-block:: python